 Savage also sells rolls that are 107” x 150 ft.
 Yes – 150 ft which is a monster roll and wickedly heavy – but if you do a lot of work with seamless and find yourself replacing your backgrounds often – this is a viable solution.
 Some Savage colors are also available in 86” x 36 ft and 140” x 105 ft.

-I prefer to hang my backdrops from the ceiling in my studio.
+I prefer to hang my seamless paper backgrounds from the ceiling in my studio.
 Remember, my home studio that I walked you through in this blog post only has 8 ft ceilings, so it is important to me to get the backdrops as tight to the ceiling as possible If you have higher ceilings, you can easily mount the backgrounds on a wall.

-10 Tips for Making your Photography Backgrounds Last
+10 Tips for Making your Seamless Paper Backgrounds Last

 These are tips that I have learned the hard way by damaging backgrounds.
 I assure you, they are worth the little bit of effort they require.

-1. NEVER roll a seamless background out over carpet
+1. NEVER roll seamless paper backgrounds out over carpet

 2. A-Clamps are the best